 Major

-Requirements for a Major in Finance/CFA Track
+Requirements for a Major in Finance:

 The major in Finance is available to O'Malley School of Business students only.
 Students must take, in addition to the Business Core courses, FIN 308FIN 324, FIN 416FIN 432FIN 436, and two Finance electives.
-A minimum grade of C is necessary to receive major credit.

 FIN 308Investments3